md-siam/widget_of_the_day/README.md

 # Widget of The Day

 <img align="right" src="assets/playstore.png" height="200"></img>
-Introduction to flutter widgets: This repo will teach you some of the common widgets that are available in flutter SDK, & how to use them for UI design.<br>
+Introduction to flutter widgets: This repo will teach you some of the common widgets that are available in flutter SDK, & shows you how to use them for your UI design.<br>
 Playlist URL:

 1. [YouTube](https://www.youtube.com/watch?v=X47zIAGIJNE&list=PLlvRDpXh1Se5LTJZDrUF9h1_1AT4Raxjd)